Zyama pulled out his military ID, stuck it in the guard’s face and ordered to open the door.

-Aslan’s kirzach went into Benya’s face like it was an 11-meter football penalty kick.
-He slumped onto his back, both hands thrown wide apart, blood spilling on the floor out of his mouth.
-Benya’s friend was on his knees when I stood up with a knife to his throat held by the second Chechen, Kadyr.
-Most of the platoon was in the corridor now, watching, scared to death to get on the Chechens’ way.
+Aslan’s kirzach went into Benya’s face with the velocity of an eleven-meter football penalty kick.
+The pimpled face slumped onto his back with both arms thrown wide apart.
+Blood spilled on the floor out of his mouth.
+Benya’s friend was on his knees when I stood up with a knife to his throat held by the second Chechen.
+Most of the platoon was in the corridor now, watching, scared to death to get in the Chechens’ way.

 “Yes,” Benya said.